ray-project/ray/doc/source/rllib-algorithms.rst

 .. tip::

-    If you need to scale out with GPUs on multiple nodes, consider using `decentralized PPO <#decentralized-distributed-proximal-policy-optimization-ddppo>`__.
+    If you need to scale out with GPUs on multiple nodes, consider using `decentralized PPO <#decentralized-distributed-proximal-policy-optimization-dd-ppo>`__.

 .. figure:: ppo-arch.svg